 Clean mirrors and glass top surfaces

-Clean and sanitise all non-carpeted floor areas
+Clean and sanitise all of your tiled or timber floor areas

 B. Extra Cleaning Services Required

 Empty rubbish bins and disinfect

 Wash doors and door handles

 Air conditioning vents

 Clean window tracks